Master Worker Architecture Using Vert.x

 Ok..so in order to simulate this first lets create lot of work.

 That’s all !!.
-I hope this will be useful in some of your scenario.
+We hope this will be useful in some of your scenario.

 Happy coding !!